 A volunteer exercise instructor is needed at the Senior Activity Center located within Furniture and Things Community Event Center.
 An exercise training manual and guidebook will be given to the volunteer.
 Training consists of attending several classes led by other instructors and co leading a class with other instructors before leading independently.
 Prior knowledge and experience leading an exercise class is preferred.
 Time commitment is 1.5 hours a week.
 If you are interested in volunteering, an application can be filled out by clicking here.

 Hillside Park Volunteer

 Hillside Park volunteers work with city staff and park stewards to assist with general park maintenance of the park, which offers eight miles of hiking and biking trails.
-Key responsibilities would be to assist with trail maintenance, park clean up and clearing timber from the trails.
+Key responsibilities would be to assist with trail maintenance, park clean-up and clearing timber from the trails.
 Hours vary based on availability and all work will be done outside at Hillside City Park at 10801 181st Avenue in Elk River.
 If you are interested in volunteering, click here.

-Park Ranger volunteers supervise usage at various park locations to ensure safety and an enjoyable experience for park users.
+Park Services volunteers supervise usage at various park locations to ensure safety and an enjoyable experience for park users.
 Volunteers travel through the 45 parks within Elk River and provide information regarding park services to patrons, report inappropriate behavior and park maintenance needs to staff and provide positive customer service to park users.
 Volunteers are needed 5-10 hours per week, with a greater need for volunteers/hours during the summer months.
 If you are interested in volunteering, click here.